bakpakin/Fennel/tutorial.md

 these result necessarily from Fennel's insistence upon imposing zero runtime overhead over Lua.

-* The arithmetic, boolean, and comparison operators are not first-class functions.
-Other than `not`, `-`, and `/` they always require two arguments.
+* The arithmetic and comparison operators are not first-class functions.

 * There is no `apply` function; use `unpack` instead: `(f 1 3 (unpack [4 9])`.